This post includes affiliate links.

 But the Half Double Crochet in the 3rd loop behind the V sure creates a Knit-Purl look like no other crochet stitch seem to be able to.

-Besides being crochet, this stitch is also made in rounds and create the knit-purl texture horizontally rather than vertically.
+Besides being crochet, this stitch is also made in rounds and creates the knit-purl texture horizontally rather than vertically.

 I recently published a crochet pattern called “Faux Knit Ear Warmers” which uses the HDC in 3rd loop behind the V. It shows off the faux knit look beautifully.

 If you want to see more of my CROCHET TIPS AND TRICKS

 (>28 videos), check out my Youtube Playlist with them all here:

 First, if you have never crocheted before or you consider yourself a beginner, please check out my Crochet Beginner Guide.
 You can also learn how to crochet the Half Double Crochet (HDC) stitch and learn how to crochet a Linked Half Double Crochet stitch.

 Furthermore, I have a special crochet tip when crocheting half double crochet stitches in rounds for you also.
 And if you need a challenge, be sure to check out the Mini C2C stitch tutorial which is made with hdc stitches.

 Half Double Crochet in 3rd Loop behind the V – Crochet Stitch

 If you are more of a visual learner, make sure you check out the detailed video tutorial for this special stitch below.